scurest/lastbible/README.md

 ------

 Some quick code to dump data from _女神転生外伝 Last Bible_ (Atlus, 1992, Game Boy).
 Presently dumps a list of monster names and graphics, and the worldmap.

 Written in C++14 + `experimental/optional`.
+Licensed under CC0.

 To build on *nix: